ChristophGmeiner/NDDE3_DataWarehouse_AWS/README.md

 The analytical goal of this database to get all kings of insight into the user beahviour.

 ## Description of the ETL Pipeline
+All confidential information needed for connecting to AWS is stored in a local file (not part of this repo), i.e. dwh.cfg.
+See the scripts for details on that.

 ### Description of the raw Datasets

-Raw data comes in json formats and is stored in several subdirectories in AWS S3 buckets.
+Raw data comes in json formats and is stored in several subdirectories in a AWS S3 bucket.

 #### log data
 This directory contains jsons which show basically user activity per day on Sparkify.